Ecological Grief and Nature Connection Group: Spring 2025

 How Intense will this be physically?

 For this group, we will have low to medium walk/hike intensity at local natural areas in Skagit County parks, trails and sometimes hilly locations.
 We will be incorporating naturalist skills which may also include time sitting in nature for rest and contemplation.
 A description of each walk/hike, intensity and gear needed will provided beforehand.
+I am also looking at places with shelters and potential for having fires on truly cold and wet days!

 What will we do?

 At first we will have a brief sharing circle, and a theme introduced for the walk.
 We will have intentional solo time to contemplate or engage in a mindfulness/nature activity while walking every time.
 We will also have some time with others (always optional), discussing some aspect of the days topic.
 Nature will intercede and show us its wonders- I absolutely will pause for it!
-This is the beauty of allowing the landscape to nurture, teach and inspire us-which are all aspects of holistic healing from loss.
+This is the beauty of allowing the landscape to nurture, teach and inspire us-which are all aspects of holistic healing from loss and grief.

 Details and Registration: